Doris-vv/London-Bike-Sharing/README.md

 # London Bike Sharing - Python & Tableau
 The raw data for this project is only one file.
 This is the historical data for bike sharing in London 'Powered by TfL Open Data'.
 The data is manipulate in Python and presented in Tableau.
-This project involves the use of pandas
+This project involves the use of pandas and impactful visualizations in tableau.

 ## Data source
 You can download the data from https://www.kaggle.com/datasets/hmavrodiev/london-bike-sharing-dataset